On Physical Measures for Cherry Flows: Proof of Theorem

 and we prove the following proposition: \begin{prop} Let $\lambda_1>0>\lambda_2$ be the eigenvalues of the saddle point of $\phi$ and let $f$ be the first return function of the reversed flow $\varphi$.
 If $f$ has rotation number of bounded type and $\frac{\lambda_1}{-\lambda_2}\in(1,2]$, then there exist two constants $K>0$ and $C<1$ such that for $n$ big enough, $\frac{-\log\alpha_n}{q_{n+1}}\leq K C^n$.
 This constant $C$ doesn't depend on the eigenvalues $\lambda_1$ and $\lambda_2$ of the saddle point. \end{prop} \begin{proof} We write $\ell=\frac{\lambda_1}{-\lambda_2}$.
 Before beginning the proof it is necessary to recall that: \begin{enumerate} \item by the recursive formula (\ref{q_n}) $q_0 = 1$, $q_1 = a_1$ and $q_{n+1}=a_{n+1}q_{n}+q_{n-1}$, \item by Proposition $6$ in \cite{5aut}, for $n$ big enough $\alpha_n\geq K_1\alpha_{n-1}^{\frac{1-\ell^{-a_{n+1}}}{\ell-1}}\alpha_{n-2}^{\ell^{-a_n}}$ where $K_1$ is a positive constant. \end{enumerate} In order to simplify the proof we will work assuming that, for $n$ big enough,

 This hypothesis is not restrictive.
 Indeed, we observe that for every $n$ we have $q_n\geq\frac{\beta^n}{K_2}$ with $\beta=\frac{1+\sqrt{5}}{2}$ and $K_2$ a positive constant.
-Then the estimation remains true also in the general case as we are simply adding to each inequalities below the term $\frac{\log(K_1)}{q_n}$ which trivially satisfies the desired estimation.
+Then the estimation remains true also in the general case as one could to each inequalities below the term $\frac{\log(K_1)}{q_n}$ which trivially satisfies the desired estimation.

 To lighten the notation, we introduce a new sequence $(\theta_n)_{n \in \N}$ defined for all $n$, by $\theta_n:=-\log\alpha_n$.

 We fix $n_0\in\N$ such that, for all $n\geq n_0$, (\ref{senk}) is satisfied.